top of page

 THE OX-HIDE OF THE WINDS

-It has always been my belief that the best results come from the collaboration of different sciences and knowledge.
-So we have collected the voices of various scholars within the Ox-hide of the Winds.
-Literates and scientists, poets and philosophers, lyricists and philologists, historians and archaeologists, as well as artists and athletes, with their experience enrich the museum with Interdisciplinary Multimedia Contributions.
-In the Ox-hide given by Aeolus to Odysseus were enclosed the winds that were not favourable to his navigation.
-Our Ox-hide works in reverse.
+I have always believed that the best results are achieved through collaboration between different sciences and fields of knowledge.
+So I have brought together the voices of various scholars in L'Otre dei Venti: writers and scientists, poets and philosophers, lyricists and philologists, historians and archaeologists, but also artists and athletes, whose experience enriches the museum with multimedia and interdisciplinary contributions.
+The skin bag given by Aeolus to Odysseus contained winds that were unfavourable to his voyage.
+This skin bag works in the opposite way.
 It is filled with benevolent winds, vital breaths that will help us, among other things, to understand the relationship between Odysseus and the culture of the Mediterranean peoples.
-It is a precious Ox-hide and, personally, I will be careful that no one unties the knot of the Ox-hide (as Odysseus' companions did) before arriving in the port of Ithaca.
-Only then will the winds/voices all blow together rippling the waves of the sea and aiding the navigation of the museum ship.
+It is a precious skin bag for me, because I think that these voices are part of our cultural heritage and we must take care of them, so I will be careful that no one unties the knot of the skin bag (as Odysseus' companions did) before arriving at the port of Ithaca.
+Only then will the winds/voices of these “precious” contemporary storytellers blow together, favouring the smooth sailing of the museum ship.

 MADDALENA RENI